emptykid/photoshop-script-api/README.md

 12. MetaData
 13. ...

-more will be adding in future
+more will be added in future

 in order to avoid namespace conflict, all class names are prefixed with "$", so you can use them like this